What one believes may or may not have any connection to what is true.

 We believe providing more context can help people decide for themselves what to trust and what to share.
 We’ve started a program to work with third-party fact checking organizations that are signatories of Poynter’s International Fact Checking Code of Principles.
 We’ll use the reports from our community, along with other signals, to send stories to these organizations.
 If the fact checking organizations identify a story as fake, it will get flagged as disputed and there will be a link to the corresponding article explaining why.
 Stories that have been disputed may also appear lower in News Feed.”

 Sounds so good and well-intentioned.
-Would would be opposed to independent verification?
+Who would be opposed to independent verification?

 The experts will get to the bottom of this, and your story, according to the mob, is fake.
-Why, we can’t tell you who reported it, just like “offensive content” is now on Facebook.
+Why, Facebook can’t tell you who reported it, and Facebook can’t tell you the standards by which “offensive content” can now “allowed” on Facebook.
 There might be a backlash, but hey, controlling the backlash is part of the game.
 And that means only reputable brands telling the story.
+All of which means the approved brands get the press, and any alternative treatment can be viewed as suspicious and subject to down voting by those who already believe in the official, approved narratives.

 I’m certainly sympathetic to Facebook trying to manage what they perceive their users (whose eyeballs they sell to their true customers, the advertisers) want.
 Give the users tools to say “this is not what I want to see” — and most importantly, why (and not merely a product manager’s preconceived notion on what is offensive and not).